-VCREA's adopted 15-16 budget is comprised of the utilization of VCREA's resources in providing community outreach efforts through its partnership with the California Public Utilities Commission, as well as other community programs.
-The budget exceeded actual expenditures by \$72,150; and actual program revenues were under budget by (\$80,021).
-These variances were due to the change in the program's scope, goals and conditions of the new program.
+VCREA's adopted 18/19 budget is comprised of the utilization of VCREA's resources in providing community outreach efforts through its partnership with the California Public Utilities Commission, as well as other community programs.
+Actual expenditures were under budget by \$42,946; and actual program revenues were under budget by \$143,217.
+Program revenues were primarily under budget in the General Fund due to the reclassification of unavailable revenues in the amount of \$105,761, which are presented as revenues in the government-wide financial statements.
+Remaining variances are attributable to the deferred implementation of various outreach efforts and other community programs.
 The General Fund budget to actual comparison schedule can be found on page 20.